gozem-gsu/Redox-Potential-Protocol/README.md

 ### Step 2: Iodine Check (`check_iodine.py`)

-This script is crucial for identifying molecules containing iodine.
+This script is used to identify molecules containing iodine.
 Since the 6-311++G(d,p) basis set (used for all other molecules) does not support iodine, a mixed basis set approach is employed.
 The `gen` keyword within the route section indicates the use of a combination of 6-311++G(d,p) basis sets for elements like H, C, O, N, and the def2TZVP basis set exclusively for iodine.

 ### Step 3: Optimization and Calculation